s-ccs/pyedfread/Readme.md

  (forum registration required).

  > I do not include the SR Research EDF Access API header files and libraries.
- > These are needed to compile pyedfread with cython.
+ > These are needed to compile edfread with cython.
 If you use a mac you can
  > download a package from the SR-Research support forum.
 If you use Ubuntu you
  > can install them via apt-get.
 The setup.py might not run properly on a linux
  > box, because I don't have one around for testing.